MatthewPageUK/js-pirates/README.md

 For now it's just a random world created with a noise script, and a ship to explore the world in.

+5 Jan 2019 - Added random ports, dock at the port

 Objective - stay alive...

 See the Wiki for more information